mikemerin/mikemerin.github.com/_posts/2017-05-20-JS-through-Ruby.md

 .map | .map | iterate over each element, changes the output .map.with_index | .map | same, but also get the index
 ||**manipulating methods**
-.reduce / .inject | .reduce | combines all elements via an operation of your choice .flatten | .concat | merge multi-dimensional / nested arrays .compact | .filter | remove `nil` or `null` values from an array case; each | switch; case | shorthand multiple `if` statements .insert | .splice | add element(s) from array/string .delete_at / .slice! | .splice | remove element(s) from array/string
+.reduce / .inject | .reduce | combines all elements via an operation .flatten | .concat | merge multi-dimensional / nested arrays .compact | .filter | remove `nil` or `null` values from an array .sort / .sort_by | .sort | sort an array or hash/Object case; each | switch; case | shorthand multiple `if` statements .insert | .splice | add element(s) from array/string
+.delete_at / .slice! | .splice | remove element(s) from array/string